janosh/matbench-discovery/site/src/routes/contribute/+page.md

       Optional *free-form* [markdown](example.com) notes.
    ```

    Arbitrary other keys can be added as needed.
+The above keys will be schema-validated with `pre-commit` (if installed) with errors for missing keys.

 Please see any of the subdirectories in [`models/`]({repo}/blob/-/models) for example submissions.
 More detailed step-by-step instructions below.